maniram-yadav/Sqoop_Tutorial/README.md

  >____________

- So In simple language Sqoop is tool which is used for moving data from HDFS to RDBMS and vice versa.
+ So , In simple language we can say that Sqoop is tool which is used for moving data from HDFS to RDBMS and vice versa also.